Co-designing for Compliance: Multi-party Computation Protocols for Post-Market Fairness Monitoring in Algorithmic Hiring: Lessons and Practical Implications

-\textbf{Legal learnings: Insights for the Omnibus Package proposal.} The legal ground for processing sensitive data has recently become part of the EU Digital Omnibus Package, a legislative proposal intended to align several EU digital laws~\cite{OmnibusProposal}.
-The Omnibus proposes to allow deployers (not only providers) to process sensitive data, when it is necessary to detect and correct bias in all AI systems (not only high-risk).
-However, this exception is still limited to bias detection in training, validation, and testing datasets, and does not extend to monitoring a system's outputs in real-world use.
+\revtext{These considerations become even more relevant in light of recent regulatory proposals under the EU Digital Omnibus Package, aimed at aligning EU digital laws~\cite{OmnibusProposal}.
+The AI Omnibus introduces a new exception that allows deployers (not only providers) to use sensitive data to detect and correct bias in AI systems, also non-high risk.
+However, this exception is still limited to training, validation, and testing datasets, and does not extend to monitoring system outputs in post-market monitoring.
+Therefore, even if the Omnibus is adopted (its final scope remains the subject of negotiation), the proposed protocol can serve as an important compliance safeguard as practical details remain under-specified.}